Are there appeals in small claims court?

 A plaintiff cannot demand more than $10,000 in their action.
 (Texas Government Code 28.093).
-Another restriction of small claims court is that a plaintiff can only seek monetary relief (an award of money).
-You cannot seek injunctive relief.
-Say your landscaper breaks a sprinkler head.
-You can ask the court for money to replace the sprinkler head, but you cannot ask the court for an order requiring the landscaper to physically replace the sprinkler head.
-This type of relief would be injunctive relief.
+Small claims parties can only recover money.
+You are unable to seek injunctive or equitable relief.
+For example, you could sue a dry cleaner for ruining your clothes and ask for money to replace the clothes, but you cannot ask the judge for an order for the dry cleaner to repair your clothes.
+This would be called injunctive relief.
+Small Claims Court cases for Kendall are heard in 4 LOCATIONS throughout Kendall County.

 In Texas, small claims parties generally represent themselves without an attorney.
 This is largely because the amount at issue in the case is not large enough to justify the hiring of an attorney.
 However, you are allowed to retain one if you choose.

-Small claims court trials are very informal compared to a regular civil trial.
-This allows the trials to be conducted in a much more informal fashion.
+The trial is relatively informal compared to a normal trial.
+In fact, the judge in small claims court is charged with developing facts of the case and may question or summon witnesses.
 Additionally, the judge is allowed to ask questions of the parties and witnesses, and generally takes a more proactive role in determining the facts of a case.
 A small claims court trial is much quicker, often lasting between 15-20 minutes.
-However, if a party wishes for a jury trial, it will likely last a few hours.
+A jury trial will likely last longer, probably a few hours.

 Kendall County Court Locations